kevbook/web-client-router/README.md

     }
   },

-  {
-	  // Router path can also contain params just like express router
+  // Router path can also contain params just like express router '/xyz/:userid': {
-    path: '/xyz/:userid',

 	  // GET requests urls can have params as variables
 	  get: {